CP1401/Practicals/prac_07/README.md

 ## Reflection

-This exercise is intended to help you prepare for your second assignment where you will keep a **developer's journal** .
+This exercise is intended to help you prepare for your second assignment where you will keep a **developer's journal**.
 In your journal, you will keep track of your work over time, noting any problems and how you overcame them.
 You will also complete a summary that identifies any lessons you have learned through the process.

-Now, take a couple of minutes and think about your work, how you overcame problems and particularly your **process** for practicals in this subject so far...
+Now, take a couple of minutes and think about your work, how you overcame problems, and particularly your **process** for practicals in this subject so far...

-**Write at least 3 lessons** you have learned about yourself and the problem-solving process (not about Python code) through completing the practicals up to now.
+**Write 3 lessons** you have learned about yourself and the problem-solving process (not about Python code) through completing the practicals up to now.
+Remember that personal lessons from reflection like this must be *personal*.
+Don't state "truisms" like, _"It's good to read the instructions carefully"_.

 # Debugging